 - 1. The mask length for the access list is fixed at 128 (bits).
 Do not specify a mask length that is 127 (bits) or less for the access list.
 If the mask length is specified as 127 (bits) or less, the corresponding address is ignored. - 2.
-For details about addresses that can be specified in the access list, see 31.3.1 Addresses subject to forwarding in the manual Configuration Guide Vol. 3 For Version 11.7. - 3.
+For details about addresses that can be specified in the access list, see 29.3.1 Addresses subject to forwarding in the manual Configuration Guide Vol. 3 For Version 11.10. - 3.
 For <access list name>, specify access lists that have been set by using the ipv6 access-list command.
-Access lists that have been set by using commands other than this command cannot be specified. - 4.
-If an access list that has not been set is specified, this command is not valid. - 5.
+Access lists that have been set by using commands other than the ipv6 access-list command cannot be specified. - 4.
+If an access list that has not set by the ipv6 access-list command is specified, this command is not valid. - 5.
 For the address specified in <access list name>, use the destination IPv6 address of the corresponding access list.